emissary-ingress/emissary/docs/docs/latest/topics/install/install-ambassador-oss.md

 ### 4. Enable HTTPS

-The versatile HTTPS configuration of the Ambassador API Gateway lets it support various HTTPS use cases whether simple or complex.
+The versatile HTTPS configuration of Ambassador lets it support various HTTPS use cases whether simple or complex.
+See the [TLS HOWTO](../../../tls-termination) for details.

-Follow our [enabling HTTPS guide](../running/tls) to quickly enable HTTPS support for your applications.

-**Note that the Ambassador Edge Stack automatically enables HTTPs.** Read more about its configuration on the [Host CRD](../running/host-crd) page.

 ## Helm